mwatson2/presentation-cast/README.md

 See the demo below for a more complete example of Presentation API use.

 ## Missing features

+The polyfill currently does not persist the presentation state to localStorage so ```joinSession``` is not fully implemented, e.g. you cannot yet:

 1. Join an existing presentation by reloading the same tab
 2. Join an existing presentation from a different tab